openphilanthropy/unrestricted-adversarial-examples/contest_proposal.md

 # Unrestricted Adversarial Examples Contest Proposal

+This is a **living contest proposal** for the unrestricted advex contest.
+We expect some specifics below to change as we refine the exact mechanics of the contest, and we are actively seeking feedback on all details.
+We are especially interested in any corner-cases that might allow for attackers or defenders to “cheat” and win prizes without actually following the spirit of the contest outlined previously.

+## Motivation

 All known machine learning systems make confident and blatant errors when in the presence of an adversary.
 We propose an ongoing, two-player contest for evaluating the safety and robustness